 Uploading WordPress Backups to Google Drive

-You can simply choose among the many plugins which allow you to upload your WordPress backups to Google Drive.
-UpdraftPlus, BackupGuard, and WP Database Backup are all example of plugins in the WordPress repository which allow you to do just this.
-However keep in mind in some cases, you may have to pay for an add-on to add Google Drive to your list of backup destinations.
+You can simply choose among the many WordPress plugins which allow you to upload your WordPress existing backups to Google Drive.
+UpdraftPlus plugin, BackupGuard, and WordPress Database Backup are all example of plugins in the WordPress repository which allow you to do just this.
+However keep in mind in some cases, you may have to pay for an add-on to add G Drive to your list of backup destinations.

-Setting Up Google Drive with Your WordPress Backup Plugin
+Setting Up Google Drive Backup with Backup Plugins

-This process may take some steps to get through, but if you follow the documentation of the respective plugins it will be easy.
+This process may take some steps to get through, but if you follow the documentation of the respective plugins, it will be easy.
 However, the point to keep in mind is that setting up your Drive account with your backup plugins generally means that the plugin stores a ‘client ID’ and ‘client secret’ to your Drive account.
-This is how the plugin can upload backups to your Drive account.
+This is how the plugin can upload backups of your WordPress blogs to your Drive account.
 However, this can be a double-edged sword.

-Google Drive gives users 15 GB of free storage space.
+It gives users 15 GB of free storage space.
 This may prove sufficient if your site is not large.
-The economic benefits from using a free plugin and having free storage space cannot be discounted without consideration.
-Along with this, you can gain access to your Drive account with your Google credentials; no extra logins required.
+The economic benefits of using a free plugin and having free storage space cannot be discounted without consideration.
+Along with this, you can gain access to your account with your Google credentials; no extra logins required.

 However, the very same advantages have another face when viewed from the perspective of control, efficiency, and security.

 All backups are about restores.
-This means making restores must be easy and it must give full control.
-Backup files uploaded to Google Drive by plugins may not allow for this.
+This means making backup restoration must be easy, and it must give full control.
+WordPress backup files uploaded to Google Drive by plugins may not allow for this.
 It is true that with plugins like UpdraftPlus you can restore directly from your WordPress admin dashboard.
 However, this may not be enough.

-Backups uploaded to Drive are usually in .zip folder; and that makes it very hard for you to find and restore individual files.
-This is, if your plugin allows for restoration of individual files; which is not always the case.
+Backups uploaded to Drive are usually in a .zip folder, and that makes it very hard for you to find and restore individual files.
+This is if your plugin allows for the restoration of individual files; which is not always the case.

-Are your Backups Secure in Your Google Drive Account?
+Are your Backups Secure in Your G Drive Account?

-In the case that your Google Drive account runs out of space, how will your plugin continue to make backups?
+In the case that your account runs out of space, how will your plugin continue to make backups?
 You may want to know if you’ll get notifications from the developers of the backup plugin you use.
-If this is not the case, then you may not have backups to make restore; which is when you need them the most
+If this is not the case, then you may not have backups to make restore; which is when you need them the most.

-While convenience is one factor, uploading your WordPress backups to your Google Drive account may not allow you to practice WordPress backup best practices.
+While convenience is one factor, uploading your WordPress backups to your GDrive account may not allow you to practice WP backup best practices.

 No Backup Descriptions

 As mentioned plugins usually upload your WordPress files in .zip files.
 The file names may have the date and time when the backups were made but not much else.
-When you want to manually restore a file you may want a description of what has changed from one backup version to the next.
-Without this, you may spend a considerable amount of time sifting through files, or spend time organizing backups in your Drive.
-Either way, you have to invest a considerable amount time and labor.
+When you want to manually restore a file, you may want a description of what has changed from one backup version to the next.
+Without this, you may spend a considerable amount of time sifting through files or spend time organizing backups in your Drive.
+Either way, you have to invest a considerable amount of time and labour.